2015 Eastern Washington Eagles football team

 The 2015 Eastern Washington Eagles football team represented Eastern Washington University in the 2015 NCAA Division I FCS football season.
 The team was coached by Beau Baldwin, who was in his eighth season with Eastern Washington.
 The Eagles played their home games at Roos Field in Cheney, Washington and were a member of the Big Sky Conference.
 They finished the season 6–5, 5–3 in Big Sky play to finish in a four way tie for fourth place.
 They failed to reach the FCS Playoffs for the first time since 2011.

 Schedule

-Source: Official Schedule

-Despite also being a member of the Big Sky Conference, the game with Montana State on September 19 is considered a non conference game.
+Despite Montana State also being a member of the Big Sky Conference, the September 19 game against Eastern Washington was considered a non-conference game.